Do you need a getaway? Pack your bags and grab the kids, it’s time for an RV camping trip!

 Fall is the second most busy season at Redwood National Park.
 This is because the rainy season that keeps people away in winter doesn’t start until the end of October.
 Plus, it’s seasonal bird migration season for rufous hummingbirds, Brant geese, and more.

-Things to Do in Redwood National Park
+Things To Do in Redwood National Park

 There’s so much to do when RV camping near Redwood National Park, the hardest part of most trips to the area is deciding what stuff to leave out.
-From hiking amongst the redwoods to ocean kayaking in the pacific, Redwood National Park has it all!
+From hiking amongst the redwoods to ocean kayaking in the Pacific, Redwood National Park has it all!

-- Try birdwatching!
-Redwood National Park is a bird watchers paradise.
+Try birdwatching!
+Redwood National Park is a bird-watchers paradise.
 Approximately one-third of the country’s bird species have been recorded within the parks, including the endangered marbled murrelet.

-- Take a hike!
+Take a hike!
 Try the James Irvine trail through Fern Canyon.
 It’s a 9-mile day hike in a canyon covered by ferns that looks like something out of Jurassic Park.
 And if you want to see the canyon, but aren’t up for the long hike, there’s a short 1-mile loop from the parking lot to the canyon and back that is perfect for a short walk.

-- Go tide-pooling!
+Go tide-pooling!
 Walk down to Enderts Beach or Hidden Beach tidepools and look at the crabs, sea anemones, and more at low tide.

-- Pay your respects to our former first lady by visiting Lady Bird Johnson Grove!
+Pay your respects to our former first lady by visiting Lady Bird Johnson Grove!
 Lady Bird Johnson was the wife of former President Lyndon B. Johnson and a noted conservationist.
 There’s a 1.5-mile hike amongst the redwoods named after her that is well worth the visit.

-- Drive-thru an ancient redwood tree in your car!
+Drive-thru an ancient redwood tree in your car!
 There are three spots you can do this, Shrine Drive-Through tree in Myers Flats, Chandelier Drive in Leggett, and Tour-Through Tree in Klamath north of the Newton B Drury Scenic Parkway.

-- Try kayaking Smith River or ocean kayaking in the Pacific Ocean.
-Renting kayaks at Redwood National park is easy if you want to go alone or try a ranger-led kayaking program through the Smith River, the largest free-flowing river system in California.
+Try kayaking Smith River or ocean kayaking in the Pacific Ocean.
+Renting kayaks at Redwood National Park is easy if you want to go alone or try a ranger-led kayaking program through the Smith River, the largest free-flowing river system in California.

-- Go mountain biking!
+Go mountain biking!
 There are seven designated bike trails throughout Redwood National Park if you're an adrenaline junky or you're looking for exercise.
 The highest-rated trails include the Lost Coast Trail and the Lost Man Creek Trail.
-Plus, the first Saturday of each month (from October to April), the Newton B. Drury Scenic Parkway is closed to motorized vehicles.
+Plus, on the first Saturday of each month (from October to April), the Newton B. Drury Scenic Parkway is closed to motorized vehicles.

 Thankfully, if you’re looking for things to do in Redwood National Park, you won’t be short of options!